 Successful offers are those that:

-In the case of lead generation landing pages, most businesses offer a piece of freebie content, known as a “lead magnet” because it attracts (and magnetizes) potential leads.
+In the case of lead generation landing pages, most businesses offer a piece of free content, known as a “lead magnet” because it attracts (and magnetizes) potential leads.
 This strategy is one of the best ways to generate leads because you offer some sort of value in exchange for the customer’s contact info.

 Before sending your lead magnet out into the wild, try infusing it with these three elements:

 Landing page design is equal parts art and science.
-You want to both visually engage your audience while also creating a cohesive experience that carries them through the first click on an ad to the final close of a thank-you page.
+You want to visually engage your audience while also creating a cohesive experience that carries them through the first click on an ad to the final close of a thank-you page.

 Incorporating multimedia into your landing page—with video, graphics, icons, photography, and more—is an excellent way to support your offer and provide additional context or details.
-Some multimedia landing pages examples you can include:

 Creating a compelling visual experience requires that you resist the urge to clutter or introduce too much variety.
 Use a landing page creator that emphasizes minimalism and clean design.

+A call to action (CTA) is a button where the visitor is directed to take a specific action.
 Feel free to get creative with the language you use, but never at the expense of clarity.

 How to make a strong CTA button:

-The perfect landing page isn’t just your business talking about how great it is-- it has real life customers and clients praising your value.
+The perfect landing page isn’t just your business talking about how great it is— it has real-life customers and clients praising your value.

 Bottom line: Don’t get bogged down when thinking about what to include on a landing page for your campaign.
-Focus on the following elements to see major success: an engaging headline, compelling offer, supportive imagery, powerhouse call to action, and reassuring testimonials.
+Focus on the following elements to see major success: an engaging headline, compelling offer, supportive imagery, strong call to action, and reassuring testimonials.